DualShock: Third-party software

-While the DualShock 3, DualShock 4, and DualSense controllers are fully compatible with Mac computers running macOS (and Apple devices running iOS such as the iPhone and iPad) in that they will work natively without any additional software, there are various other software available that allows the use of these controllers on PCs and other mobile devices, especially for users of Microsoft Windows and Android respectively.
+While the DualShock 4 and DualSense controllers are fully compatible with Mac computers running macOS and Apple devices running iOS, the DualShock 3 is only natively supported on macOS.
+On iOS, the DualShock 3 is not supported without third-party software or jailbreaking due to its non-standard Bluetooth pairing requirements.

 DS4Windows

 DS4Windows is an open-source software application that allows various PlayStation controllers to be used on PCs running versions of Microsoft Windows up to 11 by emulating a virtual Xbox or DualShock 4 controller.
 Specifically, this is relevant for DualShock 3, DualShock 4, DualSense and DualSense Edge controllers, enabling them to function effectively on PC platforms.
 The software supports key remapping and rebinding, allowing for customization of controller settings for games that do not natively support PlayStation controllers.
 DS4Windows features both USB and Bluetooth connectivity and offers customizable profiles for gamepad settings.
-This software is significant in the discussion of DualShock controllers due to its widespread use in the PC gaming community.
-It demonstrates the versatility and adaptability of these gamepads in various gaming environments, extending their use beyond the intended PlayStation consoles.

 While primarily made for PlayStation controllers such as the DualShock, some Nintendo controllers including the Switch's Joy-Con and Switch Pro controllers are also supported by the software, allowing them to be played on PCs outside of their respective consoles.
 Third-party controllers for the PlayStation 4 and PlayStation 5 are also compatible with varying levels of compatibility.